Guide

 - Read Getting Started to create your first Puppet application

-- Learn Introduction to understand core concepts
+- Learn about Introduction to master core concepts

 - Study Architecture to understand working principles